Saal offers premium prints and professional quality photo books.

 If you don’t want to spend too much time playing around with the design, there’s a variety of pre-made layouts that can be automatically applied at any time.
 Another feature that I was particularly fond of was a real-time price calculator running along the bottom.
 Every time you add a spread or make any significant change, the price adjusts so that you know exactly how much your product will cost at checkout.

-Though there’s plenty of helpful features, in practice, the software’s usability is a little bit spotty.
+Though there are plenty of helpful features, in practice, the software’s usability is a little bit spotty.
 Some changes are easy to apply.
 Others aren’t so simple.

 For instance, I accidentally made one of my projects in a size that surpassed my budget.
 Transferring my existing project to a smaller sized product was something of a nightmare.
 However, making changes to the cover material used was as simple as pressing a button.